Jhennyf/Jhennyf/README.md

 - 👀 I’m interested formar em Sistemas de Informação
 - 🌱 I’m currently learning Java e um pouquinho de inglês
 - 💞️ I’m looking to collaborate on qualquer coisa
-- 📫 How to reach me por aqui
+- 📫 How to reach ñ vai me achar
+-

 <!---
 Jhennyf/Jhennyf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.